Sussex Safer Roads Partnership supports Sussex Police’s Drink Driving Campaign

 Chief Inspector Michael Hodder, of the Surrey and Sussex Roads Policing Unit, said: “Our priority is to keep everyone as safe as possible on our roads, and to deal robustly with anyone who compromises the safety of themselves or anyone else.

-“Much of this is down to education and enforcement of the ‘fatal four’ offences – speeding, drink and drug-driving, mobile phone use and not wearing a seatbelt.
-These are the four most common causes of fatal and seriously injury collisions on our roads.
+“Much of this is down to education and enforcement of the ‘fatal five’ offences – speeding, drink & drug driving, mobile phone use, careless & inconsiderate driving, and not wearing a seat belt.
+These are the five most common causes of fatal and seriously injury collisions on our roads.

 “I’m sure people will have heard me warn them about these dangers before, but the message remains the same as I am committed to saving lives.
 Drink and drug-driving destroys lives, it’s as simple as that.